For owners and managers of public spaces, accessibility is a key concern.

 However, not everyone with poor vision can read braille, and owners of public spaces must take steps to accommodate the visually impaired in multiple alternative ways to meet diverse demands.

 Tactile markers on maps and signs are an effective tool, but they aren’t perfect: users may be unsure where these markers are leading them or struggle to remember certain details (such as a long route or step-by-step directions).
+Another way businesses can promote accessibility is by using digital signage that’s geared specifically towards the visually impaired.
+Using Loop or other similar services to announce important information such as directions and features across the space can prove to be very helpful for people with poorer vision.

 Our app, for example, is an app for visually impaired people that provide navigational information in various indoor and outdoor spaces.
 The app acts as a virtual directory for users, directing them through locations with audio cues (such as ‘reception is 20 feet ahead to the left’ or ‘exit is 50 feet ahead’).
 Users can point their phone in a specific direction to learn what’s in front of them.